Raffferty/Nuxt4-Blog/content/articles/why-you-should-train.md

 Your brain is basically a pattern-seeking machine that loves routine more than a middle-aged person loves their morning coffee.
 When you do something consistently, you're literally rewiring your neural pathways.
 It's like creating a well-worn path through the forest – the more you walk it, the easier it becomes to follow.

 ### The Compound Effect in Action

 Small, consistent actions don't just add up – they multiply.
 Here's what happens when you stick with something:

-::u-table{:data='[{"Time Period":"Week 1-2", "What Happens":"Feels hard, requires lots of willpower", "Example":"Every workout is a battle"}, {"Time Period":"Week 3-4", "What Happens":"Starts to feel slightly easier", "Example":"You remember to pack gym clothes"}, {"Time Period":"Week 5-8", "What Happens":"Becomes part of routine", "Example":"You feel weird on rest days"}, {"Time Period":"Month 3+", "What Happens":"Automatic behavior", "Example":"Working out feels as natural as brushing teeth"}]'}
+::u-table
+---
+data:
+  - Time Period: Week 1-2
+    What Happens: Feels hard, requires lots of willpower
+    Example: Every workout is a battle
+  - Time Period: Week 3-4
+    What Happens: Starts to feel slightly easier
+    Example: You remember to pack gym clothes
+  - Time Period: Week 5-8
+    What Happens: Becomes part of routine
+    Example: You feel weird on rest days
+  - Time Period: Month 3+
+    What Happens: Automatic behavior
+    Example: Working out feels as natural as brushing teeth
+---
 ::

 ### Your Brain on Consistency

 - **Neural pathways strengthen** (like upgrading from dial-up to fiber optic internet)
 - **Decision fatigue decreases** (less mental energy wasted on "should I or shouldn't I?")
 - **Identity shifts** (you become someone who exercises, rather than someone trying to exercise)